The City and County of Bristol Bowling Association

 1992.
 Arrowsmith B.C. disbanded and left the association.

-National Smelting B.C.'s green sold so they were forced to disband and left the association.
+National Smelting B.C.'s green in Shirehampton Road, Druid Stoke, in Bristol was sold for housing so they were forced to disband and left the association.

 1995.
 Oakfield B.C. disbanded and left the association.